 What happens if you buy life insurance at a young age?

-If you want the peace of mind that comes with having life insurance, you first need to prove to the insurance company that you are “insurable.”
-That means you need to answer the insurance company’s questions about your health so it can properly assess your insurance application.
+Do you want the peace of mind that comes with having life insurance?
+You first need to prove to the insurance company that you’re “insurable.”
+That means you need to answer the insurance company’s questions about your health.
+That way, it can properly assess your insurance application through a process called underwriting.
 Otherwise, you run the risk of your application being declined or of paying a higher premium.*

-(*Premiums refer to the monthly or annual fees you pay to have insurance.)
+(*Premiums are the monthly or annual fees you pay to have insurance.)

 By taking out life insurance when you’re young, you have a better chance of qualifying for guaranteed insurability.